tgbernard19/tgbernard19.github.io/README.md

+---
+layout: page
+title: "ReadMe"
+permalink: /about/
+---
 - 👋 Hi, I’m @tgbernard19.
-- 👀 I’m interested in complexity; natural systems; future and fate of life; computation; above all, philosophy.
+- 👀 I’m interested in complexity; natural systems; future and fate of life etc.; passing interest in computation; above all, philosophy.
 - 🌱 I’m currently learning microbiology (what are the principles governing microbial ecosystems? what implications does this have for macro-scale communities, ecological and otherwise?)
 - 💞️ I’m looking to learn about math.
 Hit me up if you know how to build a math intuition quickly - please!
+Will be posting about my pitiful efforts to learn linear algebra in the interim.
 - 📫 How to reach me: tgbernard19@berkeley.edu
 - ⚡ Fun fact: Matt Reardon said I was 80th percentile in earnestness, so I've got that going for me.